-The Bipartisan Budget Act of 2018 (P.L.
-115-123) suspended the debt limit until March 1, 2019.
+The Bipartisan Budget Act of 2019 (P.L.
+116-37) suspended the debt limit until August 1, 2021.
 Upon reinstatement, the act provides for a debt limit adjustment to accommodate borrowing activity that occurred during the suspension.
 If action has not been taken to prevent a binding debt limit as the end of the suspension approaches, the Treasury Secretary may elect to exercise "extraordinary measures" to stay beneath the debt limit.

 Regular legislative modifications to the debt limit have been enacted since the aggregate debt limit was first created in 1917.
-Congress has enacted 97 separate debt limit modifications between the end of World War II and the present to accommodate the changes in federal debt levels.
+Congress has enacted 98 separate debt limit modifications between the end of World War II and the present to accommodate the changes in federal debt levels.
 Debt held by the public has consistently increased in that time period, except in the period immediately following World War II and between 1998 and 2001 when debt declined due to federal budget surpluses.

-Congress has passed 16 separate changes to the debt limit since 2001.
+Congress has passed 17 separate changes to the debt limit since 2001.
 Much of the recent increase in the debt is attributable to a rise in debt held by the public.
 Increases in spending on old-age and retirement programs, lower tax receipts, and federal activities related to the Great Recession all contributed to rising debt levels.
-Debt held in government accounts has also increased since 2001, as Social Security payroll tax receipts exceeded payments to beneficiaries for much of that period.
+Debt held in government accounts has also increased since 2001, as

+Social Security payroll tax receipts exceeded payments to beneficiaries for much of that period.

-Figure 1 shows the debt limit and debt levels as a percentage of GDP from 1940 to 2018.
+Figure 1 shows the debt subject to the limit as a percentage of GDP from 1940 to 2018, along with how that debt was divided between debt held by the public and intragovernmental debt.
 Although nominal debt levels have steadily risen in the postwar period, debt measured as a percentage of GDP (real debt) declined precipitously for several decades following its peak at 118% in 1946, reaching 32% in 1981.
 Real debt has increased in the recent decades.
 At the end of FY2018, total debt subject to the limit was 106% of GDP, and publicly held debt was 78% of GDP.
+The remaining 28% of GDP in debt took the form of intragovernmental debt.